Basic Automation¶

 b'\xff\xd8\xff\xe0\x00\x10JFIF\x00\x01....'

 Currently, we also support region and element screenshots.
-Element screenshots are not covered in this chapter.
-Here, we will introduce region screenshots.
-You need to understand the concept and definition of a region.
-In our interface, a region is defined by Bound, which includes four parameters: top, left, right, and bottom.
-The Android screen coordinate system is different from a conventional one; the top-left corner of the device screen is the origin, with coordinates x=0, y=0.
-Assuming the current screen is in portrait mode with a resolution of 1080x1920, if you want to take a full-screen region screenshot, you can do it like this.
+Element screenshots are not covered in this chapter; here we introduce region screenshots.
+You need to understand the concept and definition of a region: in our API, a region is defined by Bound, which contains four parameters: top, left, right, and bottom.
+The Android screen coordinate system is different from the usual Cartesian system.
+The top-left corner of the screen is the origin, with coordinates x=0, y=0.
+Suppose the screen is in portrait mode with a resolution of 1080×1920.
+To take a full-screen region screenshot, you can do:

 d.screenshot(60, bound=Bound(top=0, left=0, right=1080, bottom=1920)).save("screenshot.png")

-This will produce a full-screen screenshot.
-Of course, this is unnecessary because the default is a full-screen screenshot.
-So, if we want to capture a 200x200 image at the top-left corner, how do we do it?
-It's also very simple, you just need to do the following.
+This will produce a full-screen screenshot, though doing so is unnecessary because the default is already a full-screen capture.
+How about capturing a 200×200 image at the top-left corner?
+That's also simple; you just need to do the following:

 d.screenshot(60, bound=Bound(top=0, left=0, right=200, bottom=200)).save("screenshot.png")

-At this point, we should explain the meaning of these parameters.
-In the parameters, top and bottom represent the y-coordinates of the top and bottom edges of the rectangle, while left and right represent the x-coordinates of the left and right edges.
-Note that top must always be less than bottom, and left must always be less than right.
-Now let's demonstrate another example: capturing a 200x200 image at the bottom-right corner of the screen.
-You just need to call the interface like this.
+Here we need to explain the meaning of these parameters: top represents the offset in pixels downward along the Y-axis, bottom represents the offset downward along the Y-axis to the bottom edge, and left and right represent offsets in pixels to the right along the X-axis. top is always less than bottom, and left is always less than right.
+Let's demonstrate another example: capturing a 200×200 image at the bottom-right corner of the screen.
+You only need to call the API like this:

 d.screenshot(60, bound=Bound(top=1920-200, bottom=1920, left=1080-200, right=1080)).save("screenshot.png")